uviclibraries/gen-ai-research/2-search-papers.md

   - Type the following into the search bar and click the search button:
 <br>```Informal credentialling academic makerspaces```<br>
 2. Reflection time:
->  - Reflect on ???
+>  - How useful do the articles look informal credentialling for academic makerspace skills in student job searches?
->  - How useful is informal credentialling for academic makerspace skills in student job searches?
+>  - Do the article summaries look reasonable?

 ## Perplexity - Summarizes Findings from Top 4 Articles
 Perplexity AI is a research assistant tool that leverages natural language processing to answer questions and provide summaries from a wide range of sources.
 It aims to make information more accessible and understandable, assisting users in exploring topics and finding relevant insights.
 Don’t depend on the summaries being 100% accurate!